Innocenti Logo

 Innocenti: Brand overview

 In the 60s of the last century, the company expanded its activities and entered the automotive arena, having concluded a license agreement with the British Motor Corporation, which later became British Leyland.
 Under the Innocenti brand, the popular British models Mini, Austin A40, and Austin-Healey Sprite received an Italianized look from local consumers.
-The zenith of the brand came in the 1970s when the Innocenti Mini made its debut.
+The zenith of the brand came in the 1970s when the Innocenti Mini debuted.
 This hatchback, which became a version of the famous Mini Cooper, was very popular in the market, and its sales exceeded half a million units.

 Meaning and History